sjjgh/sjjgh.github.io/_post/2025-01-30-Understanding-Graph.md

 At first glance, this setup already reveals a tension.
 Machine learning models are designed to operate on features, while a graph encodes relations.
 Features can be directly fed into a model; a graph, by itself, cannot.
 This naturally raises a question: what information can we extract from the graph and turn into something a learning algorithm can actually use?

-A straightforward intuition is to try to recover the rule that generates the edges, and then infer the hidden attributes that drive these connections.
+A straightforward intuition is to try to find out the rule that generates the edges, and then infer the hidden attributes that drive these connections.
 If we understood the connection rule, perhaps we could reconstruct the missing information behind the graph.

 However, this intuition quickly breaks down.
 Edge generation is driven by complex, latent, and often unidentifiable mechanisms.
 Most of the time, we are neither able nor trying to recover these mechanisms.
 In practice, fully explaining why two nodes are connected is both infeasible and unnecessary for most predictive tasks.